yandex-cloud/docs/en/_includes/vm-connect-ssh-linux-note.md

 {% note info %}

-In public Linux images provided by Yandex.Cloud, the functionality of connecting over SSH using login and password is disabled by default.
+SSH connections using a login and password are disabled by default on public Linux images that are provided by Yandex.Cloud.

 {% endnote %}